AMSP-04/NETN-ORG/NETN-ORG.md

 The NATO Education and Training Organization (NETN-ORG) module provides a standard way to represent organizations in the simulation scenario and their relationships and structure.
 The relationships include unit command structure, relationships between organizations, unit equipment, and installations.

-Simulation of elements of an organization requires knowledge of the intra-organizational relationship, e.g. superior, subordinate, and iter-organizational relationships with other organizations, e.g. friendly or hostile.
+Simulating organizational elements requires knowledge of intra-organizational relationships, e.g., superior, subordinate, and inter-organizational relationships with other organizations, e.g., friendly or hostile.
 The NETN-ORG supports initialization and organizations' dynamic change of this information.

 Use the NETN-ORG information to:
 * initialize simulated entities